solmingming/Qubit_research/final/Readme.md

 ## 2. Project Description

 Deepfake technology can generate or manipulate facial images with high visual realism.
-As these synthetic images become more difficult to distinguish from real images, deepfake detection has become an important task in computer vision and media forensics.
+As synthetic images become increasingly difficult to distinguish from real images, deepfake detection has become an important task in computer vision and media forensics.

 This project proposes a hybrid detection approach that combines **classical deep learning** and **quantum optimization**.